It’s no secret, in any business, relationships are gold.

 As we mentioned above, B2B is actually human-to-human, and your suppliers – let’s call them friends from now on – would be willing to help you much more if they consider you as a friend.
 But you have to be sincere.
 In case of a mistake or emergency, you can also bend your rules a little, and try to trust them in turn.

 Suppliers are your friends.
 To strengthen this your relationship, you must build trust.
+I’m sure you’re working on how to manage your supplier relationships better.
 You can add to what you already have by:

 - Dealing with problems smoothly